Broomrape in California Processing Tomatoes

 - It is recommended that field workers use disposable coveralls and clean shoes by brushing off dirt and debris and then disenfecting soles similar to the equipment decontamination procedures described above.

 The above procedure is time consuming and expensive, but in areas of high concern it is necessary to reduce the risk of spread to growers own fields and the fields of others by equipment movement.

-As an industry we are working on both short and long term solutions in the following areas: the CTGA is leading ongoing talks with the USDA to get instances related to broomrape included under Federal Crop Insurance, using the existing platform of the California Tomato Research Institute (CTRI) to direct and fund research around both spread reduction and long term management (multiple CTRI, CDFA, and IR4 funded projects in both 2019 and 2020), and finally; determining the most effective route towards eradication of broomrape seed in known infested fields.
+As an industry we are working on both short and long term solutions in the following areas: the CTGA is leading ongoing talks with the USDA to get instances related to broomrape included under Federal Crop Insurance, using the existing platform of the California Tomato Research Institute (CTRI) to direct and fund research around both spread reduction and long term management (multiple CTRI, CDFA, and IR4 funded projects in 2019, 2020 and into 2021), and finally; determining the most effective route towards eradication of broomrape seed in known infested fields.
 Although these industry efforts are important, the most effective means to control the spread of this pest is active concern for the presence of this parasitic weed in processing tomato fields.